supabase/supabase/DEVELOPERS.md

 - `npm install @supabase/ui -w common`: installs into `./packages/common`
 - `npm install @supabase/ui -w www`: installs into `./apps/www`

+You do not need to install `devDependencies` in each workspace.
+These can all be installed in the root package.

 ### Development

 `npm run dev`